-Wates staged an exhibition at Sutton Sports Village showing their initial proposals for the new school building at Rosehill, and answering questions and seeking views on their plans ahead of submitting the formal planning application to Sutton Council.
+Wates staged an exhibition at Sutton Sports Village showing its initial proposals for the new school building at Rosehill, and answering questions and seeking views on its plans ahead of submitting the formal planning application to Sutton Council.

 15 February 2019

 Sutton Council announced that on 19 December 2018 it had approved a 125 year lease with the DfE to use the All Weather Pitch and part of the Sports Village at Rosehill Recreation Ground for the new schools, subject to planning.

 DfE invited tenders for the contract to design and build the proposed new schools at Rosehill Recreation Ground.

 Sutton Council’s Strategy and Resources Committee agreed to the development of a new school at Rosehill Park, subject to planning approval and final legal process.